Working with Apollo Basic & Writing for the web

 Please send an e-mail to firstname.lastname@example.org if you want to follow the course in English (a course starts every 2 weeks)

-At the starting date of the course you will receive an e-mail with an explanation and a link to the online course and practice area.
+At the starting date of the course you will receive an e-mail with an explanation and a link to the practice area.
 You have 2 months to complete the course and hand in the final assignment.

-In this online course you will learn how to use Prospero's inline editor to make changes to existing pages.
+In this online course you will learn how to use the Apollo Basis editor to make changes to existing pages.
 In addition, you follow the section Writing for the web in which you learn how to write attractive texts for web visitors.

 The Writing for the web section is also available for free.
 The free variant has no final assignment that is assessed.
 It does include a quiz to test your knowledge.
 This course is purely intended for self-study and is not sufficient for gaining rights and/or to start the editor/publisher course.
 You can join the class by going to google classroom and clicking top right on the + button.
 Select Join class and enter the following code: tnu2bvd

 - Add hyperlink